-The Food and Drug Administration is warning Bloomington-based drug manufacturer Catalent to address “significant violations” of good manufacturing practice.
+The Food and Drug Administration is warning Bloomington-based drug manufacturer Catalent Indiana LLC to address “significant violations” of good manufacturing practice.

-That included cat hair around the stoppers of some vials produced at the Bloomington facility, in direct contact with drugs, the FDA reported.
+That included cat hair around the stoppers of some vials filled at the Bloomington facility, in direct contact with drugs, the FDA reported.

 “While we recognize that you worked with your suppliers to reduce the likelihood of mammalian hair contamination events, we are concerned that Novo Nordisk released batches in which your customers found mammalian hair contamination,” the FDA wrote in a letter last month.